heckerstone/biohack2017_smartAPI/README.md

 ## Project Goals

-* **Spec out an API for the AEOLUS resource:** Based on the most common queries recieved about the resource, provide API calls to answer these queries.
+* **Spec out an API for the AEOLUS resource:** Based on the most common queries received about the resource, provide API calls to answer these queries.
 * **Make the API a smartAPI v3.0:** This will allow the API to be discoverable and reusable while providing rich documentation about its functionality.
-* **Make output be JSONLD v1.1 compliant:** While most researcher will just need/want a basic JSON output to their queries.
-This resouce will provide additional semantics in the JSONLD for potential re-use of the data returned.
+* **Make output be JSONLD v1.1 compliant:** While most researchers will just need/want a basic JSON output to their queries.
+This resource will provide additional semantics in the JSONLD for potential re-use of the data returned.
 * **Register API with the smartAPI registry:** As part of the process of making the resource discoverable and available to the wider audience, the API will be registered in the registry.

 ## Repository content